 Atmospheric refraction.
 The Earth’s atmosphere acts like a lens or prism, uplifting the sun about 0.5o from its true geometrical position whenever the sun nears the horizon.
 Coincidentally, the sun’s angular diameter spans about 0.5o, as well.

-Therefore, atmospheric refraction advances the sunrise and delays the sunset, adding nearly another 6 minutes of daylight at mid-temperate latitudes.
+What does atmospheric refraction mean for the length of daylight?
+It advances the sunrise and delays the sunset, adding nearly another 6 minutes of daylight at mid-temperate latitudes.
+Hence, more daylight than night at the equinox.

 Astronomical almanacs usually don’t give sunrise or sunset times to the second.
 That’s because atmospheric refraction varies somewhat, depending on air temperature, humidity and barometric pressure.
 Lower temperature, higher humidity and higher barometric pressure all increase atmospheric refraction.